 Preheat oven to 275 F.

-Stir together onion, garlic, chili, soy sauce, fish sauce, rice vinegar, brown sugar and table syrup in a bowl.
+Stir together onion, garlic, chili, soy sauce, fish sauce, rice vinegar, brown sugar and maple syrup in a bowl.
 Whisk in the cornstarch.

-Set dish in the center of your oven to roast 1.5 to 2 hours (note that these ribs can be cooked at 350 F for 1 hour but they won't turn out nearly so tender or juicy!).
-Pork is cooked to perfection when it's slightly crisp on top.
+Set dish in the center of your oven to roast 1 1/2 to 2 hours (note that these ribs can be cooked at 350 F for 1 hour but they won't turn out nearly so tender or juicy!) until the pork is thoroughly cooked.

-Taste-test sauce for a balance of flavors, adding more fish sauce for deeper flavor and saltiness, or a squeeze of lemon or lime juice if too salty for your taste.
-Cut rack into generous-size portions and serve over Thai jasmine rice.
+Cut rack into generous-size portions and serve over jasmine rice.
 Extra sauce is wonderful spooned over for a final topping.
-If desired, sprinkle with finely sliced spring onion.
+If desired, sprinkle with finely-sliced spring onions.

-More Ribs Cooking Tips: If you want to slow roast your ribs, prepare them as stated above, then cover the pan with a tight-fitting lid or foil.
-Bake at 275 F for 1.5 hours or until tender and cooked to your liking (up to 2 hours).
-Then remove lid/foil, baste with sauce, and bake for an additional 5 to 8 minutes to finish.
+- If you want to slow-roast your ribs, prepare them as stated above, then cover the pan with a tight-fitting lid or foil.
+Bake at 275 F for 1 1/2 hours or until tender and cooked to your liking (up to 2 hours).
+Then remove lid or foil, baste with sauce, and bake for an additional 5 to 8 minutes to finish.